 So "security" is imposed.
-Productive days are lost in security awareness training.
+Productive days are lost in security awareness In my experience, the bid team members do not like this.
+After all the training.
 Huge expense is put into physical and computer security systems which involve more training.
-Nothing can be done quickly; everything has to follow strict security processes.
+Nothing can be done guickly; everything has to follow strict security processes.
 Forgotten or forced change passwords result in more lost time.
 All this reduces everyone's level of contribution and bid quality is diminished.